swbanga/Ledger-Core-API/README.md

 >
 > Every financial state change must originate from a balanced, immutable, append-only ledger transaction.

-Any feature, optimization, or architectural decision that violates this principle is considered invalid.
+Any feature, optimization, or architectural decision that violates this principle is considered architecturally invalid.